 3. Earn your guests’ trust by responding to reviews on Facebook

 Did you know that 90% of guests do research online before visiting a restaurant?
-That’s why it’s essential to enable Facebook reviews on your business page so that new customers feel confident about placing an order with you.
+That’s why it’s essential to gain trust and manage your reputation.
+We recommend enabling reviews on your Facebook business page so that new customers feel confident about placing an order with you.

 To enable reviews on Facebook, follow a few simple steps:

 - Navigate to your page and select “Settings” on the left-hand side

 - Select the “Reviews” tab